Skip to main content

 • Channel: communication process

-ZeroIPC is one of the first IPC systems to treat codata as first-class.
+ZeroIPC is (to my knowledge) one of the first IPC systems to treat codata as first-class.

 The Four Pillars of Codata